Envira Gallery Blog

 Now that you know what kinds of borders Photoshop can create, let’s talk about how to create your own border.

-Creating a Solid Border
+Method 1: Creating a Solid Border

-For the purposes of this tutorial, I’ll be working with an unedited photo:
+To create a solid border, first open your photo in Photoshop.
+For this tutorial, I’ll be working with an unedited photo:

 Close shot of italian ice truck with single patron standing in front

-To flatten layers in Photoshop CS or CC, select all active layers in the Layers panel at the bottom right-hand side of the workspace.
-Then, right-click and select Flatten Image from the drop-down menu that appears.
+If you’re adding your border to an edited photo with multiple layers, make sure to flatten your layers first.
+To flatten layers in Photoshop CC, select all active layers in the Layers panel at the bottom right-hand side of the workspace.
+Then, right-click and choose Flatten Image from the drop-down menu that appears.

 Your workspace will look like this: